-If your department does not have time clocks, you will record the time you have worked on a timesheet.
-Your supervisor will explain to you the procedures in your department for filling out and submitting timesheets.
+If your department does not have time clocks, you will record the time you have worked on a timesheet electronically.
+Your supervisor will explain to you the procedures in your department for filling out and submitting time worked.
 You should record your actual work time, even if it is slightly different than your work schedule.
-You should always sign the timesheet to certify your record of time worked is accurate and have your supervisor sign to approve the hours you recorded.
+You should always approve the timesheet to certify your record of time worked is accurate and have your supervisor approve the hours you recorded.

 Failure to keep accurate daily time records may constitute falsification of College time records and subject you to disciplinary action, including immediate dismissal.

-If you have work that you feel needs extra time and effort, check with your supervisor first before working beyond the end of your regular shift.
-Some departments don't budget for overtime costs, so you should never work overtime without prior approval from your supervisor.
+If you have work that you feel needs extra time and effort, your supervisor must approve the additional time first before working beyond the end of your regular shift.
 If you work unauthorized overtime, you may be subject to disciplinary action.

-Monthly staff are exempt from the overtime provisions of the Fair Labor Standards Act (FLSA).
+Exempt staff are not subject to be paid overtime according to the provisions of the Fair Labor Standards Act (FLSA).
 They are paid on a salaried basis and do not receive additional pay for hours worked beyond 40 in a work week.